AgbegbeTech/ConsensusFramework/README.md

 ## How to Contribute

-CFF welcomes contributions from the community, whether it's adding new consensus mechanisms, enhancing the framework's architecture, improving documentation, or reporting bugs.
+CF welcomes contributions from the community, whether it's adding new consensus mechanisms, enhancing the framework's architecture, improving documentation, or reporting bugs.

 ## Contributing Guidelines